 Body Integration: A Movement Workshop with Group Processing

-We believe that the initial evaluation process should itself constitute the starting point of each patient’s treatment.
+We believe the initial evaluation process should itself constitute the starting point of each client’s treatment.
 We evaluate each individual sensitively and respectfully, seeking to learn about their unique set of needs and perspectives.
-Our goal is for both patient and clinician to emerge with a framework for the journey they wish to take together, and the basis of a healing, collaborative relationship.Contact Us
+Our goal is for both client and practitioner to emerge with a framework for the journey they wish to take together, and the basis of a healing, collaborative relationship.Contact Us

 Psychedelic Education and Continuing Care Program

 The Psychedelic Education and Continuing Care Program is designed to assist people who have had psychedelic experiences and are seeking support in connection with those experiences, as well as people who would like to learn more about psychedelics but may not have had personal experiences with these substances.
 Our overarching intention for the program is to increase awareness and reduce risks of psychedelic use.
-Learn more about this program here.